LindelGitGut/alexs_magic_card_collector_app/README.md

 - Enable Search by Card name or Card ID
 - Mark Card as Collected
 - Mark Card for Whishlist
-- Show all Cards wich you Collected
+- Show all Cards which you Collected
+- Enable different filters (Element, Card Type, Rarity ....)

 ## nice to have